christopherlovell/ic_selection/README.md

 - `methods.py` contains methods for exporting files, as well as the `simulation` class containing information on the source simulation boxsize, the grid size, and the smoothing window.
 All changes to these parameters should be made here to ensure consistency across scripts.

+- `weights_grid.py` use this for generating the weights of the resim regions

 ## Instructions
 Run the following scripts in the following order:
 ```